Who Can Work at the LCDI?

 Available Positions at the LCDI

-The LCDI is accepting applications for Spring 2019 semester.
+The LCDI is accepting applications for Fall 2019 semester.
 To apply, please follow the steps provided in the links below.

 Read full job descriptions below before applying.
 Application link is at the bottom of this page.